What are you looking for?

 3 August 2022 | Comment | Article by Louise Price

-How to effect a fair dismissal and the 5 ‘fair reasons’ | Video series
+How to effect a fair dismissal and the 5 ‘fair reasons’ | video series

 Our Employment & HR Services team has recorded a series of videos offering guidance to organisations on how to make sure any dismissal of an employee is done in a fair way.
 To be considered a fair dismissal, the first step is to ensure that one of the five potentially “fair reasons” applies.
 Our team will guide you through each of these, highlighting some of the most frequently asked questions from clients and the most common missteps we see in practice.
 The team will also guide you through the next step, which is to ensure that a fair process is followed.
 The team have examined each of these reasons, so the series includes their top tips on: